lovepreetmultani/DS_Algo_Coding/README.md

-## Data Structures and Algorithms
+## Data Structures and Algorithm
-This repository utilizes various data structures and algorithms to efficiently handle and process data.The following data structures and algorithms are implemented
+This repository utilizes various data structures and algorithms to handle and process data efficiently.
+The following data structures and algorithms are implemented

 **Arrays/String**: Used for storing and accessing data in a contiguous block of memory.